neohumanism/union-website/articles/leftismexplained.md

 ## 6 Social justice
 Social justice.
 Not very long term thinking.
 More just not feeling bad in the short term or smth

+contains numerous contradictions, so much that the only common thing between all of them is ultimately only that their adherents feel something

 Is effectively just anarchism returned, but feminine (selling out, being okay with big brother government).
 Roi?
 Or just more concretely focusing solely on not feeling bad?
 Idfk